JaLuJr/digital-chaos-order/content/content/Reflective Journal.md

 ## Related Concepts

-This idea connects to [[academic-concepts/index|cognitive scaffolding]], where external tools help us build and organize internal understanding.
+This idea connects to [[Academic Concepts|cognitive scaffolding]], where external tools help us build and organize internal understanding.